 Dennis Kelvie is a US Army Veteran and was born and raised in the Rocky Mountains.
 He has lived in the Bitterroot Valley for over 20 years, and is a graduate of the University of Maryland.

 Dennis has successfully operated two businesses in the Bitterroot Valley for over 10 years.
 He recognized a need for high skill/high threat training in the North West United States and Co-founded WMTAC.

-Greg McWhirter started his career in 2004 with a Central Indiana County Sheriff's Office.
+Greg McWhirter started his career in 2004 with Marion County Sheriff's Office.
 He spent 7 of his 11 years there as an investigator and served in the Gang and Fugitive Warrants Unit.
 In 2008, he applied to and was accepted to be a member of the tactical team, serving high risk warrants, and being called out to dangerous situations.
 During that assignment he trained in Executive Protection, Tactical Police/Patrol Rifle, Emergency Vehicle Operations, High Risk Event Planning, and other SWAT tactics.
 While assigned to that team he was Certified as a Law Enforcement Instructor by the Indiana Law Enforcement Academy.
 He later earned instructor certificates in Less Lethal Munitions, Distraction Devices, and Ballistic/Manual breaching.
 He also served as the training officer for the tactical team for three years.

 *Photo courtesy The Indy Star.